-Contractor must provide Deliverables/Services and staff, and otherwise do all things necessary or incidental to the performancerequirements and performance of work, pursuant to the requirements set forth in this Contract.
+Contractor must provide Deliverables/Services and staff, and otherwise do all things necessary or incidental to the performance requirements and performance of work, pursuant to the requirements set forth in this Contract.
 Contractor must comply with all provisions of Medicaid policy applicable to Contractors unless provisions of this Contract stipulate otherwise.
-All policies, procedures, operational plans, and clinical guidelines followed by the Contractor must be in writing and available to the State and Centers for CMS upon request.
-All medical records, report formats, information systems, liability policies, provider network information and other detail specific to performing the contracted services must be available to the State and CMS upon request.
+All policies, procedures, operational plans and clinical guidelines followed by Contractor must be in writing and available to the State and CMS upon request.
+All medical records, report formats, information systems, liability policies, provider network information and other details specific to performing the Contracted Services must be available to the State and CMS upon request.

-The Contractor must have sufficient administrative staff and organizational components to comply with the responsibilities reflected in this Contract.
-The Contractor must ensure that all staff has training, education, experience, licensing, or certificationappropriate to their position and responsibilities.
+Contractor must have sufficient administrative staff and organizational components to comply with the responsibilities reflected in this Contract.
+Contractor must ensure that all personnel has training, education, experience, licensing, or certification appropriate to their position and responsibilities.